HowToGetLicensed

 Last updated: March 1, 2026

 Alaska is a unique market shaped by remote geography, military bases, and resource industries, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in Alaska is a structured process overseen by the Alaska Division of Corporations, Business and Professional Licensing.
+Licensing in Alaska is overseen by the Alaska Division of Corporations, Business and Professional Licensing.
+The process does not require any pre-license education hours.
+You'll need to pass the Alaska General Contractor Exam (administered by PSI) with a score of at least 70% on each section.

-Alaska requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Alaska does not require any pre-license education hours.
 The total cost is relatively affordable at $400 to $800, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Contractor in Alaska